robertsaupe/docker-compose-lamp/README.md

 $ sudo nano /etc/hosts
 ```
 #### Windows
 You can just use Notepad for this.
 To do this, right-click on "Run as administrator" in the start menu.
-Then go to Open, show all files and navigate to the folder C:\Windows\System32\drivers\etc. Now you can open and edit the hosts file.
+Then go to Open, show all files and navigate to the folder **C:\Windows\System32\drivers\etc**.
+Now you can open and edit the **hosts** file.

 ### hosts-file
 ```